Virtual Partitions

 end

-Note: Keep in mind that Karafka provides lazy deserialization.
+Keep in mind that Karafka provides lazy deserialization.
 If you decide to use payload data, deserialization will happen in the main thread before the processing.
 That is why, unless needed, it is not recommended.

-Partitioning randomly
+Partitioning Randomly

 If your messages are independent, you can distribute them randomly by running rand(Karafka::App.config.concurrency)